PennDOT will be replacing the West High Street bridge at Logan and Mummau Parks. Informational updates will be posted

 2019 Community Development Block Grant Project

-Manheim Borough has been awarded a $200,000 Community Development Block Grant which will be used to provide pedestrian upgrades, including ADA accessibility, at the Wolf Street parking lot and East High Street, and at various intersections along the designated walk-to-school route for the new Baron Elementary School.
-The work is currently underway.
+Manheim Borough was awarded a $200,000 Community Development Block Grant which was used to provide pedestrian upgrades, including ADA accessibility, at the Wolf Street parking lot and East High Street, and at various intersections along the designated walk-to-school route for the new Baron Elementary School.

 South Hazel Street and North Linden Street

 South Hazel Street – Extending from High Street to Stiegel Street.
 This project utilized the full-depth reclamation process between Ferdinand and Stiegel which essentially reconstructed the entire street.
 Between High and Ferdinand, the street has a concrete base and was therefore milled and overlayed in this section.

 North Linden Street – Extending from High Street to Gramby Street.
 This project utilized the full-depth reclamation process which essentially reconstructed the entire street.

 PennDOT-UGI West High/S Penn Gas Main Project

 Permanent restoration on Borough streets that were affected by the gas line work is complete.
 This included milling and overlay on the side of the streets directly impacted by the gas main work.

 2018 Completed Projects